Untitled, 1985. Torn Works Series. Charcoal, graphite and pastel on rag paper 14 X 21"

 His psychedelic experiences in these years led to the first body of work, about which the poet David Rattray, in his article Visualizing the Invisible: The Psychorealism of Ching ho Cheng (Bres Magazine, 1976) remarked: “his pictures make a decorative first impression.
 But then, as one focuses on their disturbingly visceral imagery and funky sexuality, they get tough.
 “Cheng’s Angel Head was included in the Sinister Pop exhibition at the Whitney Museum of American Art, 2012-13, and was acquired by the Museum along with these other works from this period.
 Henry Geldzahler found in these paintings “a search for evidence of connectedness: man with man, man with nature, and man with God…”

 At the same time Cheng began to study ancient cultures which led him to experiment with colors and shapes as symbols: the egg form stands for regeneration, blue represents spirituality and green denotes rebirth.
-These works can be seen in the Torn Works gallery on this website.

 In the late 1970’s Cheng’s work took a radical turn-about.
 He began to depict ordinary objects in his studio - a window, light switches, peeling paint - in airbrushed gouaches so delicate they appear as whispers of paint.
 Cheng found serene beauty in mundane objects.
 He became increasingly fascinated by auras and light, which for him symbolized the afterlife.